chrisdlangton/sm.js/README.md

 <script src="javascripts/sm.js/sm.min.js" type="text/javascript" charset="utf-8"></script>
 ```

-Finally; in your <body> add the attribute 'onLoad' with the value 'sm().init();' which is a piece of JavaScript to initilise the sm.js Library when the <body> has finished rendering and your script is ready to be used.
+Finally; in your &lt;body&gt; add the attribute 'onLoad' with the value 'sm().init();' which is a piece of JavaScript to initilise the sm.js Library when the <body> has finished rendering and your script is ready to be used.

 ## Basic Usage:

-As long as basic setup is implemented correctly sm.js will automatically scan your <head> for existing <meta> sent from the server for usable data and if possible will create some Social Markup from it.
+As long as basic setup is implemented correctly sm.js will automatically scan your &lt;head&gt; for existing &lt;meta&gt; sent from the server for usable data and if possible will create some Social Markup from it.

 It is also possible to enable a Socail Sidebar for sharing your page to the Social Networking sites; Facebook, Twitter, LinkedIn, and Google+.
 To do this you will need to create a configuration object to parse as a property when you initilize the sm.js Library.